 The department offers a course (CSCI 205) which partially fulfills the university’s sciences requirement in the general education program and courses which count toward the College of Liberal Arts and Sciences’ requirements for the B.S. degree.

 Computer science majors are not permitted to count courses in mathematical sciences (MATH/STAT) toward fulfilling general education area requirements.
 Also, students may not audit computer science courses without obtaining prior permission from the Department of Computer Science.

 Nicholas T. Karonis, Ph.D., Syracuse University, professor, chair

 Kirk Duffin, Ph.D., Brigham Young University, associate professor

 Raimund K. Ege, Ph.D., Oregon Graduate Institute of Science and Technology, associate professor

 Barnett Glickfeld, Ph.D., Columbia University, associate professor

-Minmei Hou, Ph.D., Pennsylvania State University, assistant professor
+Minmei Hou, Ph.D., Pennsylvania State University, associate professor

 Ibrahim Onyuksel, Ph.D., University of Michigan, professor

 Michael Papka, Ph.D., University of Chicago, associate professor